 Purchase Meat in Bulk

 One of the best ways to buy budget protein is to buy meat in bulk.
 Cuts of meat in bulk packages can be much cheaper than buying smaller packaged meats.

 My grocer always offers bulk meat at lower prices, but warehouse stores, like Costco, often sell bulk meats for even less.

 Whole chickens offer a great value, too.
-And, if you really want to get serious about buying meat in bulk, consider buying a whole pig or cow from a farmer, having a butcher cut up the meat and storing the meat in a deep freezer to use over an entire year.
+And, if you really want to get serious about buying meat in bulk, consider buying a whole pig or cow from a farmer, having a butcher cut up the meat and storing the meat in a deep freezer to prep your meals over an entire year!